tonamatos/wiederhold-notes/content/MAT246/3/Aleph_0.md

 Let me relax the definition of equinumerous a bit.
 Often I want to compare the sizes of sets without declaring exactly what that size is.
 I merely want to point out that one set has _at least as many elements_ as another set.

->[!warning] Note:
->
->I give precise intuition for this in the lectures.
-This requires pointing and sketching so I will not include that here.

 >[!def] Definition.
 >
 >For two sets $A$ and $B$, I use the symbol $|A|\leq|B|$ to indicate that there is an injective function from $A$ to $B$.